joba-1/Corona_Model/README.md

     conda activate gerdaenv
     ```

+4. Finally, to allow import-error free running of the different notebooks (compare section 'Usage') and other parts of the GERDA code (e.g. executable scripts, compare section 'Usage'), please install the gerda package via pip by going to the main folder of your cloned repository and using the following command:
+    ```
+    pip install -e .
+    ```

 ### Testing the successful cloning of the repository and the setup of environment and installation of the gerda package
 In case you want to test if the environment setup worked correctly, you can run our test suite and see if you get any errors with the following command